- Leadership Team

 Naomi joined in 2011 as Community Coordinator and Foundation Administrator, and has been supporting Network since 2012.

 Naomi lives in Edinburgh and still considers herself an English Literature graduate, although these days she reads for fun.
 She has a professional background in project management and coordination, and has worked in academia where the closed nature of information was a source of much frustration – she is very pleased to be contributing to the cause for open knowledge.
-She also volunteers with a debt-counselling charity and sings in a choir.

 Adam Green — Editor, The Public Domain Review